jaggedmountain/signal_agent/README.md

 ## Overview

-A service that watches your Signal **Note to Self** thread and proxies notes to an agent harness and posts the reply back in the same thread — so your phone becomes a remote for agents on this host.
+A service that watches a Signal **Note to Self** thread and proxies notes to an agent harness and posts the reply back in the same thread — so a phone becomes a remote for agents on a host.

 Note syntax: `@route-directive /directive prompt` where directives are optional.